Skip to main content

 Event Highlights

-With the two running events - Kaiserkrone Trail in early summer and Tour de Tirol in autumn - the Wilder Kaiser region is not only popular training terrain, but also the venue for two superlative running competitions.
-With four different competitions at the Kaiserkrone Trail and three competitions at the Tour de Tirol, there is something for everyone, from trail beginners to ultra runners and skyrace pros.
+With two major events – the Kaiserkrone Trail in early summer and the Tour de Tirol in autumn – the Wilder Kaiser region is not only a popular training ground, but also the stage for two outstanding trail running competitions.
+Featuring four races as part of the Kaiserkrone Trail and three in the Tour de Tirol, there’s something for everyone – from trail running newcomers to ultra-distance athletes and skyrace pros.

-Would you like to explore the Tyrolean mountains on foot with a guide?
-No problem: guided trail running tours and camps are also offered at the Wilder Kaiser.
+Fancy exploring the Tyrolean mountains on foot with a guide?
+No problem – guided trail running tours and camps are also available in the Wilder Kaiser region.

 Book your holiday at the Wilder Kaiser